TurtleP/TurtleP.github.io-old2/LovePotion/wiki/faq.md

 ### Can I run my LÖVE game on this?

-Running your game without any changes is very unlikely.
-It's recommended to currently use LÖVE Potion to make games from the ground up.
+Running your game without any changes is possible, but it's recommended to currently use LÖVE Potion to make games from the ground up.<br>
+Take a look at [compatability](compatability) and the API reference on the sidebar to see what may need changing.

 ### Can I help?